jnsmelinda/Code-Refactor/README.md

 * generalizing p tag
 * adding alternate text to the images
 * footer bottom margin fixed
+* section and article added
+* main navigation added

 ## Others:
-Original files and desing are from the University of Washington bootcamp.
+Original files and desing are from the University of Washington coding bootcamp.